-Claudia Higgins is a nationally-recognized Partner in Kaye Scholer’s Complex Commercial Litigation department where she has advised numerous Fortune 500 companies in significant matters, particularly high-profile mergers, acquisitions, and joint ventures, while also representing clients in connection with civil investigations by the Federal Trade Commission (FTC), the U.S. Department of Justice (DOJ), and numerous international regulatory agencies.
-Her extensive experience in antitrust issues involves diverse industries, including consumer goods, defense and aerospace, natural resources, technology, and health care.
+Claudia Higgins joined Kaye Scholer following over two decades of distinguished service as an antitrust litigator with the Federal Trade Commission (FTC).
+An antitrust partner in the firm’s Complex Commercial Litigation department, Claudia represents Fortune 500 companies in significant antitrust matters, particularly high-profile mergers, acquisitions and joint ventures, as well as in private antitrust litigation and civil investigations by the FTC, the US Department of Justice (DOJ), and numerous international regulatory agencies.
+Her experience in antitrust matters spans a widely diverse set of industries, including consumer goods, defense and aerospace, natural resources, technology and health care.

-- Advised Novartis AG with respect to the competition law issues associated with its $1.5 billion acquisition of a competing dermatologics company, Fougera Holdings, Inc., and represented the company before the Federal Trade Commission to obtain clearance for the acquisition.
+- Novartis Acquisition of Fougera Holdings, Inc. Advised Novartis AG with respect to the competition law issues associated with its $1.5 billion acquisition of a competing dermatologics company, Fougera Holdings, Inc., and represented the company before the Federal Trade Commission to obtain clearance for the acquisition.

-- Represented Reed Elsevier, parent of LexisNexis, in connection with its acquisition of a competing data analysis company, ChoicePoint.
+- Reed Elsevier Acquisition of ChoicePoint.
+Represented Reed Elsevier, parent of LexisNexis, in connection with its strategic acquisition of competing data analysis company, ChoicePoint.

 - Obtained early termination of the Hart-Scott-Rodino waiting period for the largest consumer products company in a market to acquire a prominent competing product in the same market.

-- Represented the Meow Mix Company in connection with its sale to Del Monte Foods.
+- The Meow Mix Company Sale to Del Monte Foods.
+Represented The Meow Mix Company in connection with its sale to Del Monte Foods, which required prior approval of the FTC.

 - Successfully represented the owner of a trend-setting consumer-branded product, which was also the clear market leader, in a strategic acquisition involving a significant competing brand.

-- Represented R.J.
+- R.J.
+Reynolds Tobacco Co.
+Acquisition of Brown & Williamson.
+Represented R.J.
 Reynolds Tobacco Co. in securing unanimous clearance from the FTC of its proposed merger with Brown & Williamson, which combined the second- and third-largest companies in the industry.

 - Ciba Geigy and Sandoz (now named Novartis)